TheWeirdDev/theweirddev.github.io/_drafts/2015-05-05-bamboo-release.markdown

 -Dtag=${bamboo.releaseVersion}
 {% endhighlight %}

-> Remarks:
->
-> > It's only one command.
+> The goal contains actually only one command, one line.
-> > I did not available the batch mode because it is automatically called with Bamboo.

 To call the maven release plugin you have to call the command release:prepare release:perform.
 These commands can take parameters:

 - releaseProfiles: you cannot call -PprofileName here, but if you want to set a profile then you need to pass it in this option.
 You can pass more than one profile.
 - autoVersionSubmodules: in my case I have sub-projects but I want them all with the same version.
 By default this